GedikEngin/Imecar/general/notes.md

 ## Object-Relational Mapping (ORM)

-In the traditional sense, it is a programming technique that allows developers to interact with databases with relations to each other using OOP
+ORM is a programming technique that allows developers to interact with relational databases using OOP paradigms.
+Traditional databases utilize the data that is within tables, using them as foreign, composite and primary keys to define relations.

+An ORM system has a higher level interface that allows developers to directly work with their choice of programming language as opposed to having to write SQL queries manually.
+ORM automatically takes care of the translation of objects and instructions.

+Key concepts:

+#### Object-Relational Mapping

+The process of mapping objects and tables to one another within a relational database

+#### Entities

+In context of ORM's, they are the records within a databases tables

+#### Mapping

+Defining how objects and tables will be related "mapped" to one another

+#### CRUD Operations

+#### Relationships

+#### Lazy Loading

 ##